CharlesIrvineKC/mozart/guides/task_types.md

 end
 ```

-The process named "two case process" does this:
+The process named "two case process" performs this logic:

 * If **x is less than y**, subtract 2 from the value parameter twice.
 * if **x is greater or equal to y**, add 2 to the value parameter twice.